Free Walking Tour Berlin

 The Brücke Movement

-At the forefront of German Expressionism was the Brücke movement, founded
+Taking the position of leadership in the German Expressionism was the Brücke movement or the Bridge.

 Brücke Museum Collection